 We tested for IP leaks while connected to the Netherlands server.
 As you can see from the screenshot below, our original IP address is not visible.
 So far, so good.

 Next, we checked for DNS leaks, and ZenVPN passed this test too, without any issues.
 Check out the screenshot below, and you’ll see that the DNS server we’ve connected to is also from the Netherlands.

 ZenVPN also passed the WebRTC leak test without any issues.
 Even after conducting multiple tests, ZenVPN showed no signs of obvious leaks.

-Now, this might seem like overkill, but I tested its Windows app for hidden malware using virustotal.com.
+Now, this might seem like overkill, but we tested its Windows app for hidden malware using virustotal.com.
 Based on the test results, ZenVPN’s Windows app contained 3 hidden trackers.
 Take a look at the snapshot below:

-Speed – How fast is ZenVPN?
+Speeds – How fast is ZenVPN in New Zealand?

-Streaming – Does ZenVPN work with Netflix in New Zealand?
+Streaming – Does ZenVPN work with Netflix?